240324 - Impressive very old Guéré Wé mask - Iv. Coast.

 Dimensions: H 38cm W 22 cm (without fabric braids) - Weight: 1,560 kg.

-This mask was collected in 1949, with certificate of Authenticity
+This mask was collected in the 1940s and purchased in my private collection in 2004, with a certificate of authenticity.

 This polychrome mask adopts the strongly expressionist style very often present in Wé (Guéré) masks.
 Relief volumes form the different parts of the face: the open mouth decorated with a few metal teeth, the strong and protruding nose.